cracz/TreeAnalysis/README.md

 ## Compiling

 1) Set your version of STAR libraries with the command `starver SL20d` (or whatever library version you need).
 This package was developed with `SL20d` so use that if there's problems with others.
-2) In the `TreeAnalysis/` directory, run the command `make` to execute the makefile to compile `TreeAnalyzer.cxx` into an executable.
-3) Same directory, run the command `cons` to produce the necessary \*.so files of everything in the StRoot directory.
+2) In the `TreeAnalysis/` directory, run the command `cons` to produce the necessary \*.so files of everything in the StRoot directory.
 These are required by the `TreeMaker`.
+3) If it is not present, create a `libs/` directory and copy `StRoot/StEpdUtil/libStEpdUtil.so`, `StRoot/StPicoEvent/libStPicoDst.so`, and `.sl73_gcc485/obj/StRoot/StBichsel/StBichsel.so` into this `libs/` directory.
+Make sure you rename `StBichsel.so` to `libStBichsel.so`!
+This will be useful for the makefile for `TreeAnalyzer.cxx`.
+2) Finally, run the command `make` to execute the makefile to compile `TreeAnalyzer.cxx` into an executable.

 If nothing went wrong, then everything is all set!